benattimatheus/100-days-of-code-python/Readme.md

     <li><a href="https://github.com/benattimatheus/100DaysPython/blob/main/Project6Reeborg'sMaze.ipynb">06.
 Reeborg's World Solutions</a> - Putting into practice the knowledge of while loops, functions and conditions to solve problems at the Reeborg's World website</li>
     <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project7HangMan">07.
 Hangman</a> - Project using loops, lists, conditions, randomization and modules to create the Hangman game</li>
     <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project8CaesarCipher">08.
 Caesar Cipher</a> - Codification and decodification tool created by using for and while loops, creating functions to improve performance and learning the list index method</li>
+    <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project9SecretAuctionProgram">09.
+Secret Auction Program</a> - Auction program built using the Replit website and mainly dictionaries and nesting concepts</li>

 </div>

 <div align = "left">